top of page

 Central Harlem 409 W 125th St between Morningside and Amsterdam Aves

-This Harlem institution has moved to 125th Street, featuring all of the sweets it's famous for, including layer cakes and cupcakes in flavors such as red velvet and strawberry buttercream, plus cheesecake.
+Located on 125th Street, this Harlem institution offers layer cakes and cupcakes in flavors such as red velvet and strawberry buttercream, plus cheesecake and pies.

 Central Harlem 2380 Adam Clayton Powell Jr. and W 139th St